-There are specific infections that can be transmitted from animals to humans which may cause disease; these are known as ‘zoonotic diseases’ or zoonoses.
-Any animal can potentially transmit a zoonotic infection, including companion animals, farm animals, and wildlife.
+There are specific infections that can be transmitted between animals and humans which may cause disease; these are known as ‘zoonotic diseases’ or zoonoses.
+Any animal can potentially be involved in transmitting or can potentially be infected by a human with a zoonotic infection, including companion animals, farm animals, and wildlife, as well as species susceptibility to specific diseases varies.
 Further information on specific zoonotic diseases can be found in the linked articles at the end of this page.

-Zoonotic and reverse zoonotic diseases can be caused by viruses, bacteria, parasites, and fungi (also called infectious agents).
+Zoonotic diseases can be caused by viruses, bacteria, parasites, fungi and prions (also called infectious agents).

-Infections that can affect both humans and animals can be transmitted in a number of ways including:
+Infections that can affect both humans and animals can be transmitted in a number of ways including through:

 - Direct contact between a human and an animal.

 - Sharing a common area where infection can be transmitted via aerosols (small droplets that can suspend in the air).

 - Indirect contact through interaction with an area or object that the infected individual has been in contact with and which has been contaminated by the infectious agent.
 This can include animal enclosures, bedding, equipment, clothes, and soil.

 - Foodborne infections are transmitted through the consumption of animal products from an infected animal or consumption of food/water that has been contaminated by an infectious agent.
 Eating undercooked meat or unpasteurised milk, handling raw meat and eating without washing your hands thoroughly are all examples of how a foodborne infection can be transmitted.

 - Vector-borne infections are transmitted through a second animal (known as the vector), most commonly an insect, that carries the disease usually from the animal to the human.

 What increases the risk that a human will be infected by a zoonotic disease?